BrickmakersGmbH/AspSecurityHeaders/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## BREAKING CHANGES in version 2.0.0
+## IMPORTANT CHANGES in version 2.1.0

-Due to problems with the built in CSP report controller, it had refactored.
-For now, the controller is **not** added automatically anymore.
-Instead, an abstract base class has been added that you can extend to create you own csp report controller easily.
-See [Using the Built-In CSP Report Controller](#using-the-built-in-csp-report-controller) on how to add the new controller to your project.
-Besides of that, there are no other breaking changes.
+In 2.1.0, support for strict site isolation has been added and enabled.
+Check the release notes for more details.

 ## Features